MillicentCowart/SAS-Correlation-and-Regression/README.md

-College Final project using correlation and regression using SAS
+College Final project using correlation and regression in SAS